CosmoLike/cocoa/README.md

       # ------------------------------------------------------------------------------
       export COSMOLIKE_DEBUG_MODE=1

+      (....)

 - The second step consists of rerunning the particular script that failed with the verbose output set.
 The scripts `setup_cocoa.sh` and `compile_cocoa.sh` run many shell scripts.
 Users may find it advantageous to run only the routine that failed.
 For further information on how to do that, see the appendix [FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

 After fixing a particular issue, users should rerun the shell scripts `setup_cocoa.sh` and `compile_cocoa.sh` to ensure all packages are installed and compiled correctly.

 ### :interrobang: FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately <a name="appendix_compile_separately"></a>

 To avoid excessive compilation or download times during development, users can use specialized scripts located at `Cocoa/installation_scripts/` that compile only a specific module or download only a particular dataset.
-A few examples of these scripts are:
+A few examples of these scripts are (the `$(cocoa)(.local)` emphasizes they should run after activating the cocoa environment):

      $(cocoa)(.local) source ./installation_scripts/compile_act.sh
      $(cocoa)(.local) source ./installation_scripts/compile_camb.sh